gaderz/alx-system_engineering-devops/0x00-shell_basics/README.md

-mkdir /tmp/my_first_directory: this creates a directory named my_first_directory in the /tmp/ directory. mv /tmp/betty /tmp/my_first_directory: this Move the file betty from /tmp/ to /tmp/my_first_directory. rm /tmp/my_first_directory/betty: this Delete the file betty the file betty is in /tmp/my_first_directory
+mkdir /tmp/my_first_directory: this creates a directory named my_first_directory in the /tmp/ directory. mv /tmp/betty /tmp/my_first_directory: this Move the file betty from /tmp/ to /tmp/my_first_directory. rm /tmp/my_first_directory/betty: this Delete the file betty the file betty is in /tmp/my_first_directory rm -r /tmp/my_first_directory: this Delete the directory my_first_directory that is in the /tmp directory. cd -: thia chnaged the working directory to the the previous one